We have taken steps to ensure you are safe while visiting our facilities. Here are just a few of them:

 We are asking patients to arrive 10 minutes early to their appointment.
 This will allow enough time for the new check-procedures.

-Patients arriving for in-person appointments will check-in from the car by calling:
+Patients arriving for in-person appointments will check-in from the car by using the link provided in the email you receive or by calling:

 - In Newmarket (603) 292-7711